ShaheerMiah/My-Dashboard-/README.md

 ## About Me 🎓

 Over the past few years, I’ve gained hands-on experience across several IT roles through my apprenticeship, including cloud engineering, service desk support, onsite engineering, and networking.
 These roles helped me build a strong foundation in IT and develop key transferable skills that are crucial for a data analyst role.
 I’ve honed my communication skills, learned to work independently, and consistently met service-level agreements (SLAs).
 Additionally, I understand stakeholder needs and am dedicated to meeting client expectations, all of which are vital skills for collaborating in data roles.
+This resulted in me persuing  my passion for data by enrolling into a Just IT Data Bootcamp to further my future career.

 📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.